thegooddocsproject/templates/code-of-conduct/template-code-of-conduct.md

 We expect our members, contributors, and leaders to:

 - Participate in the community actively and authentically.
 Your meaningful contributions add to the health and longevity of this community.
-- When you make commitments to other members of the project, do your best to keep those commitments.
+- When you make commitments, do your best to keep those commitments.
 Other community members will trust you and build confidence in you if you fulfill your promises.
 If something may prevent you from keeping a commitment or if you discover you won't be able to complete a task on time, try to notify others as soon as possible.
 - Attempt collaboration before conflict.
 Seek out and be respectful of differing opinions, styles, viewpoints, and experiences.
 - Give and accept constructive feedback, gracefully.
 When expressing disagreement, be professional and respectful.
 Be open to learning from and educating others where needed.
 - Demonstrate empathy and kindness toward other people.
 Be considerate and respectful in your word choice, speech, and actions.
 Show respect with the terms you use to address others.
 - Look out for those around you in the community, especially if you are in a position of influence.
-Alert our {Project name} {link to your community moderators document [community moderators](../our-team/template-our_team.md)} if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+Alert the {Project name} {link to your community moderators document [community moderators](../our-team/template-our_team.md)} if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 - Gracefully accept responsibility and apologize to those affected by any mistakes, whether made intentionally or unintentionally.
 If someone says they have been harmed through your words or actions, listen carefully, make amends, learn from the experience, and correct the behavior going forward.
-- Focus on what is best for the overall community, not just for us as individuals.
+- Focus on what is best for the overall community, not just for each of us individually.
 Ensure that leadership roles and opportunities are well-distributed across the community membership and not just centered in one person or the same few people.
 To help our community develop and build up leaders at every level of the {Project name}, ensure that you share knowledge with others as much as possible and be mindful of fostering healthy dialogue where no one voice dominates a conversation.

 ## Behavior that will not be tolerated

 The following behaviors are unacceptable within our community, whether they occur online, offline, privately, or publicly:

-- Violent threats or language directed against another person.
+- Violent language or threats directed against another person.
 - Sexist, racist, or otherwise discriminatory jokes and language.
-- Deliberate intimidation, stalking, or following (online or in person).
+- Deliberate intimidation, following, or stalking (online or in person).
 - Personal insults, especially those related to gender, sexual orientation, race, religion, or disability.
 This includes misgendering, name calling, and mockery.
 - Trolling (posting controversial comments in order to provoke others), insulting, or making derogatory comments.
 - The use of sexualized language, jokes, or imagery, and sexual attention, inappropriate physical contact, or sexual advances of any kind.